Stellar obliquities in exoplanetary systems: Processes that influence obliquities

 \item {\bf Steeply frequency-dependent tidal dissipation:} The tidal dissipation rate is likely to depend strongly on the forcing period.
 If the rate of tidal dissipation drops sharply with decreasing period, then a hot Jupiter can realign the star while its orbit decays by a moderate amount, before tidal evolution slows to a crawl as its orbital period decreases.
 There is some empirical evidence for such a sharp frequency dependence, based on the observed degree of tidal spin-up as a function of the system parameters \citep{Penev+2018,AndersonWinnPenev2021}.
-Resonance locking to a tidally excited stellar gravity mode can generate such a frequency dependence, although is thought to only operate for Neptune-mass and lower planets \citep{MaFuller2021}.
+Although resonance locking to a tidally excited stellar gravity mode can generate such a frequency dependence, but the waves break at the core, preventing effective dissipation \citep{barker2010}.
+Thus, it is thought to only operate for very massive stars with convective cores or for Neptune-mass and lower-mass planets around Sun-like stars \citep{MaFuller2021}.
 In this scenario, the differences in the obliquity distributions of hot and cool stars might arise because hot stars have a lower tidal dissipation efficiency, a different frequency dependence, or both.

 \item {\bf Realignment is only skin deep:} The planet might realign only the outer convective zone of the star, if this outer zone could somehow remain decoupled from the interior (e.g., \citealt{DobbsdixonLinMardling2004,Winn+2010}).
 This would lower the amount of orbital angular momentum required for realignment.
 Stars lacking an outer convective zone would, naturally, remain misaligned.
 Moderately hot stars could also remain misaligned because they rotate quickly (due to a lack of magnetic braking; \citealt{Dawson2014}), because their convective outer layers couple strongly to the interior, or because they have less efficient tidal dissipation.